SomeWeekendReading/someweekendreading.github.io/quotes.md

   _course_ there's a warning on the door!) says, 'Do Not Open Until __Never__'.
 I _don't_ need any 'recreational' pharmaceuticals making me wonder what happens if I open that door.
 Clear?
 Your mileage may vary, but that's mine."
+- "There's no diplomatic immunity from the laws of physics."